 Peer Tutoring Program (STTAR)

-The peer tutoring program is administered by Mrs. Chan in the Library.
+The peer tutoring program is administered by Ms. Chae in the Career Center.
 Tutors are available for students needing assistance in most subjects that are taught here.
 Tutors can also tutor ELD students, and some of them are fluent in other languages.
 You get the added benefit of helping others.

 Need a tutor?

 TUTORS: After you return your Tutor Information Form, your name will be added to the available list of tutors.
 Once matched, you will be contacted by email with the tutee's contact information and instructions.

 TUTEES: After you submit your Request for Tutor Form, you will be matched with an available tutor for the requested subject.
 Once matched, you will be emailed the tutor's contact information and instructions.

 Criteria and Instructions for being a STTAR Tutor

 Tutors will NOT be available on an “as needed” basis.
 Both tutor and tutee must make a commitment to the relationship and agree to meet at LEAST one hour a week for a minimum of 6 weeks.
 If your tutee fails to meet with you, report the problem to Ms. Chae in the College and Career Center, and make yourself available for another tutee who needs you on a regular basis.

 Starting the process: